 Interviewing as a recovering addict doesn’t have to be difficult.
 It can be nerve wracking, but you can learn to build upon your strengths, and get a job based on your skills and not let your past get in the way.
-Do you have questions or concerns?
-Our intake coordinators will answer them.
+Talk to a Intake Coordinator

 Don’t Get Discouraged

 At first, you may not get the jobs you applied to.
 However, that shouldn’t stop you from trying.
 It takes time to build up your confidence after coming home from rehab.
 This applies to all areas of your life.
 You must readjust and get used to being in recovery from your addiction.
 After some time of using the tips above, you can land the job you want.
 The number one thing to remember is not to get discouraged.

 You should stay positive and keep pushing forward.
 One way you can do that is by telling yourself in the mirror every morning that you are strong.
 This can help you to build your confidence.
 Yes, it may seem silly at first, but it can help.
 You do have the strengths you need to land a job, you just need to keep telling yourself that.

 It can also help to give yourself a pep talk before you go into interviews.
 If you can build yourself up and remind yourself that you have great things to offer in that job, you will more than likely do better in the interview.

 You could also use daily motivational quotes to keep yourself positive as well.
 These quotes or sayings can remind you that you are living a better life now.
 You have overcome something that some people never do.
 You have gotten through challenges in your life and you stronger because of it.
 Keep all of this in mind when you are applying for jobs and going to interviews.
 It will put you in a positive mindset, so you can do better in the interview.